Abergard/PMC_Asteroids/README.md

  - pmc: for ongoing works to make a code be cleaner & better

 ## How to build
 For now it supports only MSVC compilation.
-Example below
+Generation, compilation and run example below
 ```
 mkdir build
 cd build
 cmake -G "Visual Studio 15 2017 Win64" ..
+cmake --build .
+bin\Debug\asteroids.exe
 ```